felipezarco/monokai-hacker/README.md

 - It is colorful but only the necessary to be efficient
 - Green is the right colour if you write instructions to machines

-If you enjoy it, do not forget to star it ⭐ at https://github.com/felipezarco/monokai-hacker
+If you enjoy it, do not forget to star it ⭐ at https://github.com/felipezarco/monokai-hacker !

+Thanks

 ## About the Author